volodia99/cblind/README.md

 **III.
 USAGE OF COLORMAPS**
 `cmap = cb.cbmap(palette, nbin)`
-palette : 'rbscale', 'rainbow', 'huescale' cf **II.**, but also all colormaps from matplotlib + "\_r" variants for reverse colormaps nbin : discretization of the colormap data2d : 2D field
+palette : 'rbscale', 'rainbow', 'huescale', 'solstice', 'bird', 'pregunta', 'iris',  cf **II.**, but also all colormaps from matplotlib + "\_r" variants for reverse colormaps
+nbin : discretization of the colormap
+data2d : 2D field

 **a) Example, with a field `data2d`**